AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

 Pre/Postconditions: To Be or Not To Be
 ----------------------------------------

-* Preconditions generally not too expensive

-   - Reasonable default for checking
+* Preconditions are reasonable default for runtime checks

-      * But they can be disabled at run-time!

-* Postconditions can be comparatively expensive
+* Postconditions return-on-investment (RoI) can be comparatively low

-   - Use of `'Old` and `'Result` involve copying (maybe deep)
+   - Use of :ada:`'Old` and :ada:`'Result` with (maybe deep) copy
+   - High RoI, but in static analysis contexts (Hoare triplets)

-* Enabling preconditions alone makes sense when calling trusted library routines
+* When using a **trusted** library, enabling preconditions makes sense

-   - That way, you catch client errors

-* Do you enable them all the time?
-It depends...

-   - How tight is the overall timing in your application?
+   - Catch errors in your usage of it
-   - Is response-time available to respond to violations?
-   - What are the consequences of not catching violations?
-   - How expensive are run-time checks in this implementation?
+   - Library is trusted, so :ada:`Post => True` is a reasonable expectation

+* Typically contracts are used for **validation**
+* Enabling subprogram contracts in production may be a valid trade-off depending on...

+   - Exception failure **trace availability** in production
+   - Overall **timing constraints** of the final application
+   - Consequences of violations **propagation**
+   - Time and space **cost** of the contracts

+* Typically completed / replaced by telemetry and off-line analysis in production

 -------------------------------------
 No Secret Precondition Requirements
 -------------------------------------

-* Should only require what client can ensure

-   - By only referencing entities also available to clients

-* Language rules enforce this
+* Client should be able to **guarantee** them
+* Enforced by the compiler

 .. code:: Ada

    package P is
-     type Bar is private;
-     ...
-     function Foo (This : Bar) return Baz with Pre => Hidden; -- illegal reference private
+     function Foo return Bar
+       with Pre => Hidden; -- illegal private reference private
      function Hidden return Boolean;
-     ...
    end P;

 ---------------------------------------